Encryption: Everything You Need to Know About Cryptography

 Did you know?
 Even during the Roman Empire, encryption was used by Julius Caesar to make letters and messages unreadable to the enemy.
 This played an important role and was used as a military tactic, especially during wars.

 As the possibilities of the Internet continue to grow, more and more transactions are conducted online.
 The most important among them are Internet banking, online payments, email services, private and service message exchange, etc. All of them involve the exchange of confidential data and information.
-If this data falls into the wrong hands, it can harm not only the individual user but the entire online business system.
+If this data falls into the wrong hands, it can harm the entire online business system.

 To prevent this from happening, network security measures were adopted to protect the transfer of personal data.
 The main one being the process of data encryption and decryption, known as cryptography.
 There are three main encryption methods used in systems today: hashing, symmetric and asymmetric encryption.
 In the following paragraphs, I’ll discuss each of these types of encryption in greater detail.